MelvinYin/cleaned_workflow/README.txt

 # Ignore subsequent if the above works for you, and if you're just using it as it is.

 # Notes
+BUG: Logos currently don't correspond to the combination profiles when using MEME.

 > Edits made to external_scripts are:
 In converge_pssm.c, change delta=30 in all occurrences, so profiles are generated in blocks of 30, without overlap.